Head coach Tim DeRuyter's contract is extended five more years through 2018

 The scrimmage was sponsored by Real California Milk.

 Free kids camp, autographs and Bulldog Shop sale highlight Saturday

-Fresno State defeats Colorado 69-14 at Bulldog Stadium
+Fresno State at BYU

 DeRuyter came to Fresno State with 22 years of coaching experience.
 He took over the Bulldog program after serving the previous two seasons as the assistant head coach/defensive coordinator at Texas A&M. There, he also served as the interim head coach for the Aggies in the Meineke Car Care Bowl of Texas against Northwestern on Dec.
 31, 2011, leading A&M to a 33-22 victory.

 DeRuyter hails from a pair of Hall of Fame coaches, as he was mentored by Fisher DeBerry at Air Force and by Chris Ault at Nevada.
 DeRuyter was a 2010 nominee for the Broyles Award that honors the nation's top assistant coach, when he was working under former Green Bay Packers head coach Mike Sherman at Texas A&M.

 In DeRuyter's two seasons with Texas A&M, he did what he has consistently accomplished throughout his career - developed defensive units that are among the best in the nation.

 DeRuyter made an immediate impact during his first season in Aggieland as the 2010 squad improved fifty spots in the national rankings for total defense, rising to No. 55 in the country as the resurrected Wrecking Crew helped lead A&M to the Cotton Bowl.